 The sleek design provides a low-profile body shape which is another ingredient for the sporting profile and just importantly a low drag coefficient of 0.29.
 This aggressive stance sitting on those 19” dark chrome alloy wheels provide the finishing touches to the overall striking presence.

 From the front, you have the large grill to provide the cooling required which is supported on either side by powerful looking headlights.
 They wrap around the side of the car providing bright LED illumination on the road for driver’s safety.
-The splitter completes the view with its angler design to assist in the near zero lift aerodynamics of the vehicle.
+The splitter completes the view with its angler design to assist in the near-zero lift aerodynamics of the vehicle.

 As you move around to the rear the design lines continue with many intricate features.
 The rear quarters include a grill to form part of the rear diffuser that surrounds the twin exhaust system.
 To provide a rear boot that is flush with the main body they placed the boot lid release button as part of the near-side brake light system.
 This did bring a smile to my face once I realized after a few head-scratching moments.

 As you slide into the driver’s seat, you find yourself in a low driving sports position with fantastic visibility.
 The windscreen feels like it wraps around you and you could be in the cockpit of a fighter jet.
 The lined leather seats provide excellent support and one of the more comfortable sports seats that I have had the pleasure to enjoy.
 They include a 3-mode heating setting which is warming with the current cold climate.
-The rest of the interior has a premium look with a combination of carbon fibre interior, leather trim and aluminum components to provide a classy look and feel.
+The rest of the interior has a premium look with a combination of carbon fibre interior, leather trim and aluminium components to provide a classy look and feel.

-The center console comes with a dual screen to provide all the Infotainment and communications you would require in this high sport tech model via its INFINITI InTouch™ system.
+The centre console comes with a dual-screen to provide all the Infotainment and communications you would require in this high sport tech model via its INFINITI InTouch™ system.
 This connected system brings a wide range of services into the car from traditional Navigation to weather and stock market status.
 Like all the best systems it was intuitive to use once you got your bearings around the layout of the two screens.
 As a result, there is a limited number of traditional manual switches on the dashboard to allow clean lines as part of the continued sophisticated design.
 Sound quality is superb via thirteen Bose speakers with enhanced acoustics from its Active Noise Cancellation (ANC) system.